 Cocaine reacts in a relatively short time, with a “high” appearing nearly immediately and lasting for a few minutes or about a half-hour.
 The method of use causes a high to last for different lengths of time.

 People have described different experiences, most commonly one of alertness, heightened senses which can increase sexual arousal response, and generally feeling happy.
 Others find it hard to process information or to complete manual tasks.
 Still, others get agitated and experience paranoia or act bizarrely, become violent, or develop an unknown reason for distrust.

 Cocaine’s effects appear right away and will last for about 10-30 minutes depending on how it was used.
 Generally, the quicker feeling of a high received nasally has the shortest-lasting result, followed by injecting or smoking cocaine.

 Signs Someone May Be Taking Cocaine

 Visible physical signs, telltale behavioral changes, and unexplained paraphernalia can help you begin to gather a picture if someone you love may be using cocaine.
-If you come across the following in their car, home, or on their person, you might want to look at them a little closer.
+If you come across the following in their car, home, or on their person, you might want to look at them a little closer as they could be signs of cocaine use.
 Have you come across steel wool, lighters, spoons, syringes, razor blades, rolled dollar bills, cut-off straws, or mini baggies?

 If the answer is yes, look closer.
 Behaviorally, you may notice mood swings, stealing money or personal property, and poor hygiene.